apache/skywalking/docs/en/guides/Plugin-test.md

 | --- | ---
 | services | The registered service codes.
 Normally, not 0 should be enough.
 | instances | The number of service instances exists in this test case.
-| operationNames | Operation names of entry spans.
-Since 6.6.0, only these span name would do register, due to they are real endpoints.
+| operationNames | Since 7.1.0, there is no operation name register.
+Ignore this.

 **Segment verify description format**